sk-zk/TruckLib/docfx/docs/Samples/03-realroad.md

 This sample demonstrates one possible approach for importing the course of a real road into a map for the purpose of 1:1 mapping.
 In particular, it deals with the essential steps of fetching elevation data and projecting the points.

-This page is meant to be read alongside the full source code, which you can find at `Samples/03-RealRoad/Program.cs`.
+This page is not a tutorial, but meant to be read alongside the full source code, so I won't go into detail on some of the boring bits.
+You can find the code at `Samples/03-RealRoad/Program.cs`.

 ## Structs
 For convenience, we define the structs `GeographicCoordinate` and `ProjectedCoordinate`.